 - Differentiate normal developmental variants that mimic pathology.

 - Review challenges encountered in pediatric radiology practice and offer practical solutions in following areas: radiation, IV/oral contrast, child life, sedation, communication with parents and referring physicians.

-- Earn up to 8 AMA PRA Category 1 Credits™ and 4.0 SAM credits.
+- Earn up to 8 AMA PRA Category 1 Credits™.

-NOTE: Micro-courses are NOT compatible with tablets (specifically iPads).
+NOTE: Virtual courses are NOT compatible with tablets (specifically iPads).